If you are looking for ‘print on demand for fashion brands’, you’re…

 And so Matisse holds that you ought to commit the lion’s share of your startup budget into marketing.

-We’ll use an average global conversion rate of 2%-4% for our computations; let’s use 2%.
+We’ll use an average global conversion rate of 2%-4%; let’s use 2%.

 But how do you draw 400 people to your store?
 Marketing.